 Things to do in Negombo Beach?
 Don't Expect Much

-You probably came across this post because you’re looking for things to do in Negombo beach.
-Or maybe you’re deciding weather to visit the resort since it’s so close to the international airport.
+You probably came across this post because you’re looking for things to do in Negombo Beach.
+Or maybe you’re deciding whether to visit the resort since it’s so close to the international airport.
 We spent a couple of nights there after landing in Sri Lanka so keep reading for our honest account.

 Our Negombo Beach Arrival

 It’s always fun to have a good old argument with the first local you interact with after entering a new country.
 Yeah, good times!
 I hope you can hear the sarcasm in my voice.

 Having not travelled for a while, and visiting Sri Lanka for the first time, we didn’t think to give the full address of our Negombo beach accommodation to the taxi driver.

 He’d already agreed to drive us there for 800 rupees but once we were on our way and he found our guesthouse to be slightly out of the centre, he then suddenly bumped the price up to 1200 rupees.